heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/PRESENTATION.md

 In this case, the server does not need to use HTTP sessions and is, therefore, stateless.

----
+### Do all websites use sessions?
+(2/2)

 On the other hand, an e-commerce application where the user can add items to a shopping cart needs to keep track of the client:

-- The user can add items to the shopping cart
+- The user can add/remove items to the shopping cart.
-- The user can remove items from the shopping cart
-- The user can buy the items in the shopping cart
+- The user can buy the items in the shopping cart.

 The server must know who is the author of each request in order to maintain the shopping cart.